-The following high school course units are required and must be listed on the transcript: HIGH SCHOOL COURSE REQUIREMENTS BEGINNING WITH STUDENTS ENTERING IN FALL 2022 (College Preparatory Curriculum) CARNEGI SUBJECT E UNITS CONTENTS & REMARKS Units must require substantial communication skills (i.e. English 4 reading, writing, listening, and speaking).
+The following high school course units are required and must be listed on the transcript:

+HIGH SCHOOL COURSE REQUIREMENTS BEGINNING WITH STUDENTS ENTERING IN FALL 2022 (College Preparatory Curriculum) SUBJECT CARNEGIE UNITS CONTENTS & REMARKS English 4 Units must require substantial communication skills (i.e. reading, writing, listening, and speaking).
 Compensatory Reading and compensatory writing may not be included.
-4 Mathematic • CPC Approved math (1 unit) S • Algebra I or its equivalent Math higher than Algebra I (2 units) 3 Science • Biology I or its equivalent • Science higher than Biology 1 (2 units) Social 3 Units must include integrated courses of social sciences and Studies humanities promoting civic competence Arts 1 Includes any one Carnegie unit (or two 1/2 units) of visual and performing arts course(s) meeting the requirements for high school graduation.
-Advanced 2 Option 1: Foreign Language I and Foreign Language II Electives Option 2: Foreign Language I and one unit from Option 3 Option 3: (1) Any combination of advanced electives above the required Carnegie units in: (a) as noted in the Office of Academic and Student Affairs CPC Manual and/or (b) any Advanced Placement (AP), Academic or Career and Technical Dual Credit (DC), International Baccalaureate (IB) or Advanced International Certificate of Education (AICE) course.
-(2) Completion of any two-year Career and Technical course may count as one unit.
+Mathematics 4 CPC Approved math (1 unit) Algebra I or its equivalent Math higher than Algebra I (2 units) Science 3 Biology I or its equivalentScience higher than Biology 1 (2 units) Social Studies 3 Units must include integrated courses of social sciences and humanities promoting civic competence Arts 1 Includes any one Carnegie unit (or two 1/2 units) of visual and performing arts course(s) meeting the requirements for high school graduation.
+Advanced Electives 2 Option 1: Foreign Language I and Foreign Language II Option 2: Foreign Language I and one unit from Option 3 Option 3: Any combination of advanced electives above the required Carnegie units in: (a) as noted in the Office of Academic and Student Affairs CPC Manual and/or (b) any Advanced Placement (AP), Academic or Career and Technical Dual Credit (DC), International Baccalaureate (IB) or Advanced International Certificate of Education (AICE) course.
+Completion of any two-year Career and Technical course may count as one unit.
 Example: completion of both Health Sciences I & II will count as an advanced elective.
-Technology 1 A technology course emphasizes the use of technology a or Computer productivity tool.
-Instruction should include utilizing Science various forms of technology to create, collaborate, organize, and publish information.
-The application of technology as a productivity tool, rather than specific of the course.
+Technology or Computer Science 1 A technology course emphasizes the use of technology a productivity tool.
+Instruction should include utilizing various forms of technology to create, collaborate, organize, and publish information.
+The application of technology as a productivity tool, rather than specific hardware and/or software packages should be the focus of the course.